hannahgheflin/to-do-api/README.md

 This Idea originated from an article: https://roadmap.sh/backend/project-ideas#1-personal-blogging-platform-api

-Stack used: Django, Python, HTML, Bootstrap
+Stack used: Django, Python, HTML, CSS

 ### Installation Guide